Transpoze/F1tenth/f1tenth_obstacle_avoidance/README.md

 ```
 **Solution:** First make sure ZED uses 3.0 USB interface.
 Restart Jetson usually helps.
 If doesn't, replug the camera (maybe try another USB port) and restart again.
 Cannot identify the cause.
 I guess it's just the software not robust enough.
 Also, there is no such bug report on the Internet.

-**Problem:** How to interpret pointcloud2 message as data is stored in uint8, 32 bytes for each point, how to segment x, y, z, rgb out?
+**Problem:** How to interpret pointcloud2 message?
+As the x, y, z and rgb information for each point is stored in uint8, 32 bytes.
+How to decode the message and segment them out?
 **Solution:** Check documentation of pointcloud2:
 [http://docs.ros.org/kinetic/api/sensor_msgs/html/msg/PointCloud2.html](http://docs.ros.org/kinetic/api/sensor_msgs/html/msg/PointCloud2.html)
 Source code of read_points: